 If I told you that a fact, wrapped in an emotional story, is 20-times more memorable[i], would you believe it?

-I didn’t at first.
-So we continued to throw facts against the customer’s wall, and they continued to stick as if they were coated with Teflon.
+I didn’t at first, and neither do most people.
+That’s why we continue to throw facts against the customer’s wall, and watch them stick like they are coated with Teflon.

-I wanted to believe that our value propositions could stick like Velcro, but I couldn’t until I personally experienced the power of an emotional story to make a dull fact unforgettable.
-And this story took place a few years ago at my son’s soccer game (see video of story live below).
+In fact, I continued to load customers up with facts until I personally experienced the power of an emotional story to make a dull fact unforgettable a few years ago at my son’s soccer game (see video of story live below).

 As I stood watching the game in the rain, the clouds grew dark, and I heard thunder.
 That was when Scott, the CEO of Colgate, warned: “If there’s lightning, we’re in a bad place.”